MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/Start-AzureRmHDInsightJob.md

 ```

 ## DESCRIPTION
-The **Start-AzureRMHDInsightJob** cmdlet starts a defined azure_2 HDInsight job on a specified cluster.
+The **Start-AzureRMHDInsightJob** cmdlet starts a defined Azure HDInsight job on a specified cluster.
 This can be a MapReduce job, a Streaming MapReduce job, a Hive job, or a Pig job.

 ## EXAMPLES